nytimes/objective-c-style-guide/README.md

 }
 ```

-Some of Apple’s APIs write garbage values to the error parameter (if non-NULL) in successful cases, so switching on the error can cause false negatives (and subsequently crash).
+Some of Apple’s APIs write garbage values to the error parameter (if non-NIL) in successful cases, so switching on the error can cause false negatives (and subsequently crash).

 ## Methods